 9. Buy meds online: Consumer Reports agrees that buying medications right at the vet’s office can mean paying too much.
-Buying pet medications online, from a Vet-VIPPS certified pharmacy (like PetCareRx), is a safe and less expensive way to get the exact same medications.
+Buying pet medications online, from a certified pharmacy like PetCareRx, is a safe and less expensive way to get the exact same medications.

 The Real Value of Pet Plans

 10. Pet insurance or personal savings: Pet insurance is growing in popularity, but some pet parents still shy away from the premiums, wondering if they’ll really get the monetary benefit back from the plan.
 Some pet parents advise that setting money aside into a savings account specifically for pet emergency medical care makes more sense in the long run.
 It is hard to put a price on peace of mind, though.